Articles on: Pre-orders and Backorders

 In the next screen, you can select either by clicking individual product variants or collections, or you can choose an identifier such as a vendor or product tag.

-You can also find it on the bottom right corner if you are lower down the page already.
+You can also find it in the bottom right corner of the page.

 Alternatively, you can use the Tag Automation feature to do this process on autopilot.

-On the next screen, you'll need to select the template you created earlier for the backorder settings.
+On the next screen, select the template you created earlier for the backorder settings.

-In the following screen, you can set things like how the app should manage stock, backorder quantity limits, and a start and end date for your preorder campaign.
+In the following screen, you can set options such as how the app should manage stock, backorder quantity limits, and a start and end date for your preorder campaign.

-If these settings are not important for you feel free to go with the defaults.
+If these settings are not essential for you, feel free to use the defaults.

 To create a backorder option, Shopify requires a selling plan.
 In this screen, you can enter your settings for payment type, discount, inventory policy, and shipping date.